D

 Executive Leadership Team

-Board Composition: The Board of Directors is composed of 40% women and 20% people of color.
-Board Committees, including the Audit Committee, Nominating and Governance Committee, and Compensation Committee, are composed solely of independent directors and operate under written charters.
-Two members of the Audit Committee hold a CERT Certificate in Cybersecurity Oversight.
+Board Composition: The Board of Directors is composed of 44% women and 22% people of color.
+All Board Committees, including the Audit Committee, Nominating and Governance Committee, and Compensation Committee, are composed solely of independent directors.
+Three Board members (Mr. Schechter, Dr. Moore, and Ms. Schoppert) hold a NACD CERT Certificate in Cyber-Risk Oversight.

 Human Capital Strategy